-There is debate around how many types of collagen we have in our bodies — which is funny to us considering we live in the age of information, yet, really have no clue on most things.
+There is debate (for lack of a better term) around how many types of collagen we have in our bodies — which is funny to us considering we live in the age of information, yet, really have no clue on most things.
 What a time to be alive.

-Even if we don’t have the exact science (yet) telling us there’s 16 types of collagen, 28, or 183 — we can all probably agree that collagen is awesome, important, and we all want and need collagen’s benefits.
+Even if we don’t have the exact science telling us there’s 16, 28, or 183 types of collagen — we can all probably agree that collagen is awesome, important, and we all want (and need) collagen’s benefits.
 Unless you’re someone who actually believes that collagen-rich bone broth is a hoax.
 Um, that’s here for your entertainment.

 The 5 Common Types of Collagen